RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 {{% panel "Web Console Steps" %}}

 <blockquote>
-Click on "Workloads" and then "Builds", and last, click on "Build Configs", in the left-side menu.
+Click on "Builds", and last, click on "Build Configs", in the left-side menu.
 </blockquote>
 This is going to show basic details for all build configurations in this project